MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directline.md

     }
     ```

 - In the Azure portal, enable Direct Line in the channels list and then, configure the Direct Line secret.
-Make sure that the checkbox for version 3.0 is checked. in the console client project update `App.config` file with the Direct Line secret ket and the bot handle (Bot Id).
+Make sure that the checkbox for version 3.0 is checked.
+In the console client project update the `App.config` file with the Direct Line secret ket and the bot handle (Bot Id).

     ```json
     {